Last Updated on January 11, 2021 by Tina

 Is It Okay To Travel To La Union Now?

 As per PGLU Executive Order No. 19C, S. 2020, leisure and tourism travel in La Union is limited to residents of Region 1.
 Region 1 consists of the provinces of Ilocos Norte, Ilocos Sur, La Union, and Pangasinan.
 And starting September 22, La Union will also be open for residents of Baguio City.
+(Please read Is La Union Open for Tourists? for the updates on visiting La Union).

 Although the province has this EO, people still find a way of getting into the province even if they are not allowed.
 Last June, a customer who works in one of the hotels here told our staff that there were tourists from Manila that attempted to check-in in their hotel.
 They were sent away because the hotel follows the protocol requirements.
-However, I was told that there are some establishments here who don’t follow the requirements and still accept guests from other regions.
+However, I was told that there are some establishments here that don’t follow the requirements and still accept guests from other regions.

 If you’re thinking of doing the same, do note that due to the spike of COVID-19 cases, the province intensified its border control in the seven entry and exit points in La Union.
 A negative RT-PCR result within 3 days before the actual arrival in La Union is required.
 Also, prior booking with hotel/accommodation and a medical clearance certificate is required.
 Read PGLU Executive Order No. 19C, S. 2020 for the requirements for people who will enter the province.